Agentic AI - Engineering & Frameworks

 Frequently asked questions

-CrewAI is attractive when the product maps naturally to role-based agents and the team wants speed over low-level graph control.
+CrewAI wins when the product maps naturally to role based agents and the team wants speed over low level graph control.
 It is often strong for prototypes, internal workflows, and collaboration metaphors.
+CrewAI also wins when the team is small and the workflow is unlikely to grow into a deeply branching state machine.

-Should I use OpenAI Agents SDK if OpenAI-only?
+Should I use OpenAI Agents SDK if my stack is OpenAI only?

-If your organisation is OpenAI-first and values official support, the Agents SDK can be a practical default.
-If you need multi-provider portability, evaluate LangGraph or custom orchestration.
+If your organisation is OpenAI first and values official support, the Agents SDK is a practical default.
+It has first party MCP integration and a clean tool calling model.
+If you need multi provider portability or want to keep model switching open as a hedge, evaluate LangGraph or custom orchestration before committing.

-MCP standardises tool and context access.
+MCP standardises how tools and context are exposed to agents.
 If MCP support is central to your roadmap, favour frameworks with active MCP integration and a clean tool permission model.
+The OpenAI Agents SDK has the most direct MCP story today.
+LangGraph and CrewAI add it through community integrations.

 Custom orchestration makes sense when workflows are narrow, compliance is strict, runtime size matters, or the team already has strong workflow infrastructure.
-Most teams should start with a framework unless they can own the maintenance cost.
+Most teams should start with an existing framework unless they can own the maintenance cost.
+A custom framework that nobody owns becomes legacy faster than a vendor framework that gets patched for you.